ehrpg/qstar/docs/character/perks.md

 ##### Assassin

 While sneaking and undetected by your target, you deal additional wounds, provided the Attack hits your target.
-The extra damage you deal is equal to twice the [Extras](/character/skills/#extras) you score.
+You deal extra damage equal to your [Mind][].

 Requires
 :   [Stealth][] [d10][]